syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to add contextual tab or contextual tab set dynamically in the ribbon control with contextualtabs object and index position.if index is null,ribbon contextual tab or contextual tab set will be added at the last index.
+Adds contextual tab or contextual tab set dynamically in the ribbon control with contextualtabs object and index position.
+When index is null, ribbon contextual tab or contextual tab set is added at the last index.

 <table class="params">
 <thead>